dduyg/radiant-reverberations/README.md

 These points, often referred to as "samples," represent a subset of the surface.
 By sampling irradiance at these representative points, the renderer can estimate the overall lighting conditions more efficiently.
 This helps optimize computational resources while maintaining visual accuracy.

 So basically, the idea behind irradiance sampling is to estimate the amount of incoming light at a specific point on a surface by sampling multiple directions around that point and calculating the average irradiance.
+This process enhances the visual realism of computer-generated imagery by accurately simulating the way light interacts with different surfaces across a virtual scene.
+This realism elevates user experiences in various industries, providing immersive applications.